 Lock Overlay to Head is enabled by default.
 Disabling this unlocks the HUD from view and positions it in space, but this can be unpredictable and is not recommended.
 Below this toggle are options for the scale and position of the HUD.

 Many of the above options can be controlled from the command line:

 adb shell setprop debug.oculus.omms.enableGraph (true|false) // show or hide the graph adb shell setprop debug.oculus.omms.enableStats (true|false) // show or hide the stats adb shell setprop debug.oculus.omms.pitch (number) // set the pitch of the perf hud (degrees from center) adb shell setprop debug.oculus.omms.yaw (number) // set the yaw of the perf hud (degrees from center) adb shell setprop debug.oculus.omms.distance (number) // set the distance of the perf hud (meters) adb shell setprop debug.oculus.omms.scale (number) // set the scale of the perf hud (1,2, or 3) adb shell setprop debug.oculus.omms.headLocked (true|false) // whether to head lock the hud or position it in space

-To enable remote device management, first make sure the remote device management toggle is enabled on both the device you wish to control, and the device from which you will be controlling.
-You can also enable remote management by setting the following property:
+To enable remote device management, enable the Allow settings to be modified over Bluetooth toggle is enabled on both the device you wish to control, and the device from which you will be controlling.
+You can also enable remote management by using the following command:

 adb shell setprop debug.oculus.omms.enableBT true

-Next, select Connect to Device from the Options menu.
+Next, select Connect to Device from the drop-down menu in the upper-right corner of the main screen.
 This will search for local Oculus devices over Bluetooth that have remote management enabled.
-Tap a device to connect to it.
+Select a device to connect to it.
 Once connected, you can configure the HUD of the remote device and receive real-time stats to the local device.